The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 **About Gluttony:**

-* If you enter this Intermission with Gluttony off cooldown, use it before you're doing your double Shroud window.
+* If you enter this Intermission with Gluttony off cooldown, use it before you are doing your double Shroud window.

 **If you're not combo neutral:**